autorope/donkeydocs/docs/guide/host_pc/setup_windows.md

 * Get the latest donkey from Github.

-**_Note_**: There are currently version changes happening on the `main` branch so you might rather want to check out a stable release as explained below.
+> Note: There are currently version changes happening on the `main` branch so you might rather want to check out a stable release as explained below.

 ```bash
 git clone https://github.com/autorope/donkeycar